HydroFrame-ML/readthedocs/source/index.rst

 Welcome to hydrodata documentation!
 =======================================
-This contains code documentation about interfaces to access the Princeton /hydrodata file share.
+This is code documentation about interfaces to access the /hydrodata file share.

+The /hydrodata file share is a collection of public and derived data useful for analyzing surface and groundwater in the United States.

 .. toctree::